UsableSecGuy/Capstone-Instafluencer-App/backend/README.md

         - can perform all restricted actions of the Standard role
         - can `add:influencer`
         - can `delete:influencer`
+    - Public (functions anyone can do; do not need a role/permission defined)
+        - can `search:influencers`
+        - can `view:influencers`

 7. Test your endpoints with [Postman](https://getpostman.com).
     - Register 2 users - assign the Standard role to one and Premium role to the other.
     - Sign into each account and make sure to capture the JWT.
     - Import the postman collection `.backend/udacity-fsnd-capstone-instafluencer.postman_collection.json`
     - Right-clicking the collection folder for Standard and Premium, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
-    - Run the collection and correct any errors.
+    - Run the collection.
-    - Export the collection overwriting the one we've included so that we have your proper JWTs during review!

-###### Note: For the Udacity Fullstack Nanodegree purposes, the jwt tokens will be included in the postman collection until the submission has been graded.
+###### Note 1: For the Udacity Fullstack Nanodegree purposes, the jwt tokens will be included in the postman collection until the submission has been graded.

+###### Note 2: For the Udacity Fullstack Nanodegree purposes, PREMUSER and STANDUSER are export variables included in the setup bash file with corresponding jwt tokens for testing using the unittest library.
+Modifications will be following the assignment being graded.

 ### Implement The Server